-There are plenty of differing opinions on what time of the day is the most effective time to work out.
+There are plenty of differing opinions on what time of the day is the most effective time to work out and visit the gym.
 Early morning advocates say fasted exercise (working out on an empty stomach) leads to increased fat-burning, while fans of afternoon exercise say a higher body temperature helps you to have a more effective workout.

 The truth is that there are pros and cons to exercising in the morning, afternoon, and evening.
 Your body’s circadian rhythm determines whether you’re a night owl or an early bird, and when you feel energised and sleepy – this largely dictates when you feel best in the gym.
 Personal physiology, combined with when you actually have the time to fit in a workout, will dictate when is most effective for you.